Fiji Adults Only Resorts Guide

 - Companions: Caladium, Begonias, Canna

-Elephant’s ear (Alocasia, Colocasia) is a great choice for backyards or spacious patios.
+Elephant’s ear is a great choice for backyards or spacious patios.
 It has oversized heart-shaped foliage with deep veins.
-It provides large splashes of green, sometimes with hints of purple, with bold textures and can grow to an impressive size.
-These are a great addition to your outdoor space and because they are an automatic focal point.
+It provides large splashes of green, sometimes with hints of purple, and features bold textures.
+It can grow to an impressive size.
+These are a great addition to your outdoor space because they are an automatic focal point.
 They can survive in zones 7 and higher if you move them to a warm and dry place for the winter.
 When growing these in large pots, keep in mind that they can become very heavy which is a factor to consider when needing to move them.

 2. Impatiens (Touch-Me-Not)